 I’m here to help you get started gameschooling!
-I review board, card, dice, and video games with an eye to their educational content.
+I review board, card, dice, role-playing, and video games with an eye to their educational content.
 Find fun educational games for you and your kids to enjoy!

 .